mrc-ide/odin/README.md

 * Interpolation functions can be used to include time-varying quantities into the model (piecewise constant, linear and spline interpolation is supported, using [`cinterpolate`](https://cran.r-project.org/package=cinterpolate).
 * The equations are analysed before compilation so that parts that do not depend on time are not included in the final derivative calculations.
 * Supports user-supplied parameters for any part of the system.
-* Supports a large number of mathematical functions
+* Supports a large number of mathematical functions (see the [functions vignette](https://mrc-ide.github.io/odin/articles/functions.html)) for a complete list.

 In addition, the same machinery can be used to generate discrete-time models that proceed over a set of steps (rather than through continuous time).
 These may be stochastic and make use of any of R's random number functions.